 Steps for Safe Use of Treatment Products

-- After rinsing the product from the hair and scalp, use a fine-toothed comb or special “nit comb” to remove dead lice and nits.
+- After rinsing the product from the hair and scalp, use a fine-toothed comb or a lice removal kit (“nit comb”) to remove dead lice and nits.

 - Before treating young children, talk with the child’s doctor or your pharmacist for recommended treatments based on a child’s age and weight.